The tarts are best assembled on the same day but the shells keep well in an airtight container for up to five days.

 To assemble: Fill cooled tart cases with custard cream and top with strawberries.

-If desired, make a glaze using redcurrant jelly.
+To serve: If desired, make a glaze using redcurrant jelly.
 (Heat a few tablespoons in a small pot until it becomes runny, remove from heat, cool slightly then pour over tarts.)
 Refrigerate until ready to serve.